 Over the course of time I will bring you ‘packaged’ information about a battle, detailed battlefield trip kits, books for reference, and other information.
 Also I will give you information about battles, how to get there, which museums to visit and resources like books and load of others stuff.

 I am not historian, but I do our best to verify data and cross reference information.
 Despite of all efforts, I might not be right all the time.
 I am not liable for any incorrect information on this website.
 I would appreciate your insights and corrections, just contact me.

 In the end the website should contain information about the most important battles in history (at least according to my humble opinion).

 I have been studying history since I was a kid, and in secondary school I always studied history.
-After finishing secondary school in the international department of Alberdingk Thijm College imn Hilversum I had to serve in the Dutch army.
+After finishing secondary school in the international department of Alberdingk Thijm College in Hilversum I had to serve in the Dutch army (85-4).
 I became a truck driver in a repair unit (11e Herstel Compagnie in Schaarsbergen).
 Not the most exciting job but I did not mind serving in the army, on the contrary.
 On the photo, you can find me behind the driving wheel of the Landrover (abbreviated to Laro), together with one of the mates (Tom Smits).